leobudima/elogii-blog/content/15-upcoming-trends-in-last-mile-delivery.md

 canonical = "https://elogii.com/blog/last-mile-delivery-trends"
 categories = ["Last-Mile Delivery"] date = 2020-12-18T11:00:00Z
-description = "In this article, we take a look at the future and the fifteen trends in last-mile delivery.
-And how they'll transform your operations in the upcoming years." draft = true image = "/blog/uploads/last-mile-delivery-trends.jpg" tags = ["Delivery Planning", "Delivery Logistics", "Last-Mile Delivery Software", "Last-Mile Delivery"] title = "15 Upcoming Trends in Last-Mile Delivery" titletag = "15 Upcoming Trends in Last-Mile Delivery" type = "post"
+description = "In this article, we take a look at the future and the thirteen trends in last-mile delivery.
+And how they'll transform your operations in the upcoming years." draft = true image = "/blog/uploads/last-mile-delivery-trends.jpg" tags = ["Delivery Planning", "Delivery Logistics", "Last-Mile Delivery Software", "Last-Mile Delivery"] title = "13 Upcoming Trends in Last-Mile Delivery" titletag = "13 Upcoming Trends in Last-Mile Delivery" type = "post"

 +++
 Today, we take a look at the future.
-And the fifteen upcoming trends in last-mile delivery.
+And the thirteen upcoming trends in last-mile delivery.

 We've all witnessed the madness of 2020.
 For better or worse, there's no denying that a lot of things have changed.